 2.A.1.
 Conflict of Interest Policy

-Consistent with a Regent's fiduciary responsibility, a Regent is expected to serve the public trust and to exercise his or her powers and duties in the interest of the public, the University, and the Board and not in the Regent's own interest or in the interest of another person or entity.
-A Regent shall exercise care that the Regent's independent judgment in the discharge of Board responsibilities is not impaired as a result of conflicts between the interests of the University and the Regent's own financial interest or personal interest, or the financial interests or personal interests of the members of the Regent's family.
-In the event that a Regent believes that he or she has a conflict of interest, the Regent shall disclose the conflict to the Board and shall refrain from participating in the matter to which the conflict relates.
-The minutes of the meeting where the disclosure is made shall reflect the disclosure and the fact of the Regent having abstained from participation in the matter.
+Consistent with a regent's fiduciary responsibility, a regent serves the public trust and exercises their powers and duties in the interest of the public, the university, and the board.
+A regent's independent judgment in the discharge of board responsibilities must not be impaired as a result of conflicts between the interests of the university and the regent's own financial interest or personal interest, or the financial interests or personal interests of the regent's family or associates.
+If a regent believes that they have a conflict of interest, the regent shall disclose the conflict to the board and refrain from participating in the matter to which the conflict relates.
+The minutes of the meeting where the disclosure is made will reflect the disclosure and regent’s abstention from participation in the matter.

-A Regent shall not use confidential information acquired in the course of the performance of Regent responsibilities to further the Regent's own financial interest or personal interest, or the financial interests or personal interests of the members of the Regent's family or associates.
+A regent shall not use confidential information acquired in the course of the performance of regent responsibilities to further the regent's own financial interest or personal interest, or the financial interests or personal interests of the regent's family or associates.

-In the application of this policy, a Regent should avoid the appearance of impropriety.
-An "appearance of impropriety"shall mean any conduct that might lead members of the public to conclude that the Regent is using his or her official position to further the financial or personal interests of the Regent or the members of the Regent's family, or the financial interests of the Regent's associates or non-dependent children, parents, or siblings.
-As a first step in avoiding the appearance of impropriety, a Regent should disclose to the Board any financial, personal or other interest of the Regent or a member of the Regents's family in a matter which might reasonably be perceived either as adversely affecting the Regent's exercise of independent judgment on behalf of the University, the Board and the public or as a breach of the Regent's public trust.
-In the case of an associate or non-dependent child, parent or sibling, the Regent's disclosure is necessarily limited to those financial interests of which the Regent has knowledge since the Regent may not have access to full information about all financial interests.
-If the Regent believes that an associate or non-dependent child, parent, or sibling has an affected financial interest, the Regent should make all reasonable efforts to obtain and disclose information about the financial interest.
+In the application of this policy, a regent should avoid the appearance of impropriety, which includes any conduct that might lead members of the public to conclude that the regent is using their official position to further the financial or personal interests of the regent or the members of the regent's family, or the financial interests of the regent's associates or non-dependent children, parents, or siblings.
+To avoid the appearance of impropriety, a regent should disclose to the board any financial, personal, or other interest of the regent or regent's family or associates in a matter that might reasonably be perceived either as adversely affecting the regent's exercise of independent judgment on behalf of the university, the board, and the public or as a breach of the regent's public trust.
+In the case of an associate or family member, the regent's disclosure is necessarily limited to those financial interests of which the regent has knowledge since the regent may not have access to full information about all financial interests.

 2.A.2.
 Prohibited Transactions